richardsa/UdacityFrontEndWebDeveloper/evaluate-news-nlp/README.md

+# Installation Instructions

+First, clone or download this [repository](https://github.com/richardsa/UdacityFrontEndWebDeveloper) (git clone https://github.com/<username>/UdacityFrontEndWebDeveloper.git for example)

+Then change your directory to this procject:

+cd UdacityFrontEndWebDeveloper/evaluate-news-nlp

+Create a .env file in the root directory (evaluate-news-nlp) add your [MeaningCloud API Key](https://www.meaningcloud.com/developer/getting-started) as follows:
+API_KEY=YOUR_MEANINGCLOUD_API_KEY

+Next run the following two commands:

+- npm run build-prod
+- npm start

+Now you can access the site at [http://localhost:8080/](http://localhost:8080/)

+If you have issues with the default port (8080), you can specify a new port in the .env file as follows (port 9999 in the example)
+PORT=9999

 # Project Instructions

 This repo is your starter code for the project.
 It is the same as the starter code we began with in lesson 2.
 Install and configure Webpack just as we did in the course.
 Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!